 The School of Graduate Studies is proud not only of the academic opportunities that we provide but we are also proud of our outstanding faculty.
 The faculty members of Clayton State's graduate programs are committed to excellence in their particular fields.
 They demonstrate this excellence in the classroom by creating a framework for the students to select and reach academic and professional goals.
 Through their mentoring and emphasis on student development the graduate faculty members of Clayton State truly strive to make the university the best possible choice for prospective graduate students.

-Robert A. Vaughan, Jr. Dean, School of Graduate Studies (678) 466-4113 graduate@clayton.edu
+Robert A. Vaughan, Jr. Dean, School of Graduate Studies

 Calendars